If you’ve been diagnosed with metatarsalgia by your doctor, you probably have a lot of questions.

-- Morton’s Neuroma – inflammation to the cover of the interdigital nerve
+- Morton’s Neuroma — An inflammation in the cover of the interdigital nerve.

-- Morton’s toe – short first metatarsal leading to increased pressure under second metatarsal head
+- Morton’s Toe — A short first metatarsal, which leads to increased pressure under the second metatarsal head.

-- Capsulitis – inflammation to joint capsule of a toe
+- Capsulitis — An inflammation to the joint capsule of a toe.

 Our team at Applied Biomechanics can help you determine which of these solutions is most appropriate.
 Contact us today!